Student injured in stabbing at Baker High on last day of school

 Baker Police Chief Carl Dunn said two female students were fighting on the last day of school and one grabbed a small object and stabbed the other.

 The female student was taken to a hospital for treatment.
-As of 12:15 p.m., no arrests have been made.
+The other was taken into custody.
 Chief Dunn said police are actively investigating the incident.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.